-On a very practical level, human resource professionals need to recognize that jobs being displaced by technology continues in a real way to effect employees of their companies, and they need to make up-skilling a priority, if not within their firm, then for the next employer.
-The problem is, in an industrial age-based society, there are only so many jobs for the brilliant, the entrepreneurial and the adaptive.
+On a very practical level, human resource professionals need to recognize that jobs being displaced by technology continue in a real way to affect employees of their companies, and they need to make up-skilling a priority, if not within their firm, then for the next employer.
+The problem is, in an industrial age-based society, there are only so many jobs for brilliant, entrepreneurial, and adaptive people.
 As much as we say we want those traits in employees, we can only consume so many given today’s focus on efficiency and profits.
 What we need to do is create an economic model expansive enough to absorb and leverage a lot of smart people.

 According to the article:

 Zhang Ya-Qin, president of Baidu, China’s biggest internet search company, said the rise of the robot meant humans could become “lazy” and even more dependent on machines.